 Bilbao is perfect for getting around on foot and strolling through the city streets, as the main tourist areas are fairly close together.
 However, the city also has a full range of public transport services (city buses, trams, taxis and metro) linking all the different areas and allowing you to get around quickly and conveniently.

-www.bilbao.net/bilbobusAt night it is a good idea to use taxis for convenience and speed.
+Bilbao's metro covers the main points of the city.
+Travellers can use its two lines to get to beaches and attractive villages within the metropolitan area.
+The metro station entrances were designed by the prestigious architect Sir Norman Foster, and can be identified by a post with three interlinked red circles.
+The "suburban" metro services run from 6 am every day, although the last service varies: Monday-Thursday until 11 pm, Fridays and the night before public holidays until 2 am, and there is a non-stop service all weekend, until 11 pm on Sunday.The urban bus network in Bilbao, Bilbobus, covers all the districts in the city.
+It runs from approximately 6 am to 11 pm, although it varies depending on the line.
+It has a frequency of between 10 and 30 minutes.
+To get about at night at weekends there are night buses, known as Gautxoris, which run until 2:30 am on Fridays and all night on Saturdays. www.bilbao.net/bilbobusAt night it is a good idea to use taxis for convenience and speed.
 Taxis can be found every day at any time, and are white with their license number and a red stripe on the side.
 There are ranks in the busiest spots of the city, and you can also flag down a taxi in the street when they have the green light on, or order them by telephone.
 Tariffs are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
 Radio Taxi Bilbao (+34 944448888).
 Radio Taxi Bilbao as also designed taxi tours lasting 2, 3, 4 hours or a whole day for a fixed price.
 They offer four different routes to acquaint visitors with Bilbao and the surroundings.

-One option is the Creditrans barik anónima prepayment card, which enables up to 10 people to travel together and has a price of €3.
-Before use it needs to be toppped up, starting at €5 euros, at the vending machines in Metro Bilbao, the Bilbobus and Bizkaibus ticket kiosks, or in over 450 establishments carrying the Barik logo.
+There are several different tickets and fares available.
+The single ticket is valid for one journey (€1.25 for the bus and €1.50 for the metro) and can be purchased on the bus itself or at vending machines in the metro stations.
+The metro also has transferable return tickets costing €3; 1-day travelcards (€4.60), allowing unlimited use of the network for a day; and group tickets for multiple users (minimum 10 people), with varying prices.Travel cards The Creditrans Barik Anónima prepayment card enables up to 10 people to travel together and costs €3.
+Before use it needs to be toppped up, starting at €5, at the dispensing machines in Metro Bilbao, the Bilbobus and Bizkaibus ticket kiosks, or in over 450 establishments carrying the Barik logo.
 Another option is the Bilbao Bizkaia Card, offering attractive benefits such as unlimited use of public transport, as well as discounts for shops, restaurants, shows and leisure attractions.
 It costs €30-€40, depending on its validity (one to three days).http://www.bilbaobizkaiacard.com/